lavanquan/MobileCharger/README.md

         + input includes: 1. model loads from step 1

-                          2. data: y * n matrix. y is the number of timesteps in the previous three periods,n is the number of sensor nodes
+                          2. data: y * n matrix. y is the number of timesteps in the previous three periods,n is the number of sensor nodes. a record is the average energy consumption over a timestep ( not energy left)